M92 is well placed

-At a declination of +43°08', it is easiest to see from the northern hemisphere and cannot be seen from latitudes much south of 26°S.
+At a declination of +43°08', it is easiest to see from the northern hemisphere but cannot be seen from latitudes much south of 26°S.

-From London (click to change), it will be visible all night.
-It will become visible at around 23:34 (GMT) as the dusk sky fades, 73° above your eastern horizon.
+From London, it will be visible all night.
+It will become visible at around 23:34 (BST) as the dusk sky fades, 73° above your eastern horizon.
 It will be lost to dawn twilight at around 02:27, 73° above your western horizon.